-Are you thinking about becoming a landlord?
+Are you thinking about becoming a buy to let landlord?
 Joining the club isn’t easy - there’s a lot to learn.
-In our buy-to-let guide, you’ll find all the information you need on financing your buy-to-let purchase, the tax implications and your responsibilities as a landlord.
+In our buy to let guide, you’ll find all the information you need on financing your buy to let purchase, the tax implications and your responsibilities as a landlord.

-A buy-to-let mortgage is a mortgage you secure on a property you intend to rent out.
+A buy to let mortgage is a mortgage you secure on a buy to let property - i.e. a property you intend to rent out.

-Lenders use a rental affordability calculation to determine how much you can borrow and whether they think your buy-to-let mortgage is viable.
+Lenders have their own buy to let mortgage eligibility criteria and will use a rental affordability calculation to determine how much you can borrow and whether your buy-to-let mortgage is viable.
 When assessing your affordability, buy-to-let mortgage lenders will base your loan on the expected rental income of your property.

 Stress Test